Recording Connection graduate Chris Locke Opens Hip-Hop studio in Austin

 Chris signed up for Recording Connection a little over 4 years ago, when he was working delivering pizzas for Pizza Hut and had the idea of learning how to produce his own music.
 To say he was a bit green is an understatement.
 Chris didn’t even know what audio engineers did nor the vital role they play in getting great sounding music made.
 He was simply a guy who loved hip-hop and wanted to know what it took to make his own music sound great.

-That all changed the moment Chris got into the recording studio environment and started his apprenticeship with Nick Joswick (Israel Nash, Morcheeba, Seth Walker) at 5th Street Studios in Austin, TX.
+That all changed the moment Chris got into the recording studio environment and started his externship with Nick Joswick (Israel Nash, Morcheeba, Seth Walker) at 5th Street Studios in Austin, TX.
 Almost the moment he started, he knew working in the studio was where he wanted to be.
-When Chris wasn’t apprenticing, he was in the studio training, observing, or learning more about audio engineering on his own.
+When Chris wasn’t externing, he was in the studio training, observing, or learning more about audio engineering on his own.
 He even enrolled in extra classes at the local JC.
-Weeks into his apprenticeship he told his mentor, “ask me anything” proving to Nick and the studio owner that he was committed to learning the craft.
+Weeks into his externship he told his mentor, “ask me anything” proving to Nick and the studio owner that he was committed to learning the craft.
 Prior to the studio opening each morning, Chris even made it part of his regular routine to check all the studios and get them looking pristine before opening the doors for business.
 His proactive attitude paid off.
 Chris went on to get hired by 5th Street and worked there as an audio engineer for four years.

 Now he’s launched a new chapter in his career.
 He’s opened his own recording studio, focused on meeting the needs of Austin’s burgeoning hip-hop scene.
 Unsurprisingly, being proactive and resourceful are two key components to Chris’ current success: